 8. GRAINS (RICE, BUCKWHEAT, QUINOA)

 It is impossible to stop the digestive process.
-Even if you have not eaten food recently, your body is still working through what you ingested from days in the past, as well as other waste products the body produces.
+Even if you have not eaten food recently, your body is still working through what you ingested from days in the past and other waste products the body produces.

-There is a trick I learned at the Folsom Street Fair a couple years ago.
-If you take Imodium or some anti-diarrhea treatment (and you do not, in fact, have diarrhea) it will stop everything.
-After cleaning once or twice, the treatment will stop your body’s poop-making processes, especially if you take the maximum dosage, and keep you clean for a long, wild evening.
+There is a trick I learned at the Folsom Street Fair a couple of years ago.
+Taking Imodium or some anti-diarrhea treatment (and you do not, in fact, have diarrhea) will stop everything.
+After cleaning once or twice, the treatment will prevent your body’s poop-making processes, especially if you take the maximum dosage, and keep you clean for a long, wild evening.

 Different gay men have argued the health benefits of doing this.
-It is probably not the best thing to do, but neither is excessive cleaning or really rough sex, which can cause hemorrhoids and fissures and other ailments.
-Gay men do not always make the healthiest choices — in fact, my experience shows that we tend to make a lot of unhealthy ones — but we have perfected the art of fucking.
+It is probably not the best thing to do, but neither is excessive cleaning or rough sex, which can cause hemorrhoids and fissures, and other ailments.
+Gay men do not always make the healthiest choices; my experience shows that we tend to make a lot of unhealthy ones — but we have perfected the art of fucking.

 Is this safe?

 Imodium is considered to be a relatively safe, well-tolerated option for dealing with diarrhea.
 As the medication only acts on the digestive tract, there appears to be little risk associated with long-term or frequent use.
-Keep in mind that Imodium will be at its highest level of effectiveness approximately 16 to 24 hours after you take it.
+Remember that Imodium will be at its highest level of effectiveness approximately 16 to 24 hours after you take it.